-This case study was conducted with Spinal Technology, Inc.
+This case study was conducted with Spinal Technology, LLC.

 Faster turn-around wins customers.